NJIT-WIS/project-2-team-sar/posts/Collaboration.md

 ---
 title: 'The Power of Collaboration: Building a Network of Innovative Educators'
-keyword: 'Collaboration'
+date: 2023-03-23
 ---

-# March 23, 2023: The Power of Collaboration: Building a Network of Innovative Educators
+# The Power of Collaboration: Building a Network of Innovative Educators

 ## Introduction